NickKasten/PriorityMatrix/README.md

 - **DELEGATE** (Low Importance, High Urgency) - Urgent but not important
 - **ELIMINATE** (Low Importance, Low Urgency) - Consider removing

+### Authentication & Safety

+- Magic-link email login powered by Supabase Auth (no passwords to store)
+- Hard cap of 100 active user accounts with a dedicated capacity notification page
+- Server-enforced limits of 30 active (non-completed) tasks per user
+- Rate limiting: one task creation per user per second to protect the database

 ### Task Management

 - **Priority Sorting**: "To Do" column automatically sorts by calculated priority